civilisation

 - Truth reflects honesty not only towards others but also towards the soul.

-2. Non-Violence
+2. Nonviolence

-Non-violence means avoiding any form of physical, mental, or emotional harm.
+Nonviolence means avoiding any form of physical, mental, or emotional harm.

-- It symbolizes respect for life.
+- It symbolises respect for life.

 - It establishes peace and harmony in society.

-- Mahatma Gandhi described non-violence as the highest principle of Dharma.
+- Mahatma Gandhi described nonviolence as the highest principle of Dharma.

 3. Purity